 The pool and playground are quite a hike from the parking lot, so if you have a ton of gear I’d suggest bringing a wagon or stroller.
 We wandered along, read the interpretive panels beside the canal, stopped for some water at one of the fountains, danced a bit in the large gazebo, climbed to the top of the sledding hill, said “it’s so pretty!” thirty times, and went “Ooooooooooh!” when we saw the pool.

 It was mid-October when we visited, so sadly the pool was already drained, but summer visitors can enjoy the lazy river, lounge in the beach entry, and zip down the mega twirly slide.
 There’s also a fully fenced and gated splash pad just beside the pool area.
 With nautical-themed products from Waterplay Solutions, kids can playboat captain, spray each other with the water cannon, and watch the mesmerizing I-Spy.

 And then, the playground.

 We’ve been to many, many playgrounds, and while the toddler is always “Yeah!
 A park!!!!”, my older one is pretty selective in what he likes.
 And he liked this one.
 A LOT.

-A project by Tessier Récréo-Parc, the playgrounds features products from GameTime and includes two pretty amazing pirate-themed play structures.
+A project by Tessier Récréo-Parc, the playground features products from GameTime and includes two pretty amazing pirate-themed play structures.
 While it was easy to take pictures because we were the only ones there, it would be great with a whole gang of kids.
 There are multiple telescopes, ship wheels, cannons and portholes, and slides to escape from attackers.
 Kids can race up and down the easy-to-climb stairs (perfect for little kids), or scale the various ladders and rungs.
 And the great thing here?
 The larger structure is wheelchair accessible with activities at seated height.